-Note: a = number of samples where both cobas° Respiratory flex and the comparator tests are positive; b = number of samples where cobas° Respiratory flex is negative and the comparator is positive; c = number of sample where cobas° Respiratory flex is positive and the comparator is negative; d = number of samples where both cobas° Respiratory flex and the comparator are negative; N = Total number of paired samples.
+Note: a = number of samples where both cobas[®] Respiratory flex and the comparator tests are positive; b = number of samples where cobas[®] Respiratory flex is negative and the comparator is positive; c = number of sample where cobas[®] Respiratory flex is positive and the comparator is negative; d = number of samples where both cobas[®] Respiratory flex and the comparator are negative; N = Total number of paired samples.
 PPA: Positive Percent Agreement.
 NPA: Negative Percent Agreement.
 OPA: Overall Percent Agreement.

-RSV: respiratory syncytial virus, SARS-CoV-2: severe acute respiratory syndrome coronavirus 2 by cobas° Respiratory flex and positive with the comparator.
-Analysis of discrepant results of the 113 cobas° Respiratory flex positive specimens after additional testing of the specimens by an alternative 510(k) cleared and CE-marked assay and/or DNA sequencing of the amplicons confirmed the presence of the target organisms in 104 specimens.
-In the remaining 9 samples discrepant analysis was not possible due to limited sample volume.
-The vast majority (96/113, 85.0%) of these discrepant results on cobas° Respiratory flex were presumably low titer samples (Ct >30) (at or around the LoD of the candidate and comparator assays), where differences between analytical LoDs between methods can commonly lead to discrepancies.
+RSV: respiratory syncytial virus, SARS-CoV-2: severe acute respiratory syndrome coronavirus 2

+A total of 140 results showed discrepancy between the cobas^{} Respiratory flex test and the respective comparator): of these, 113 results were positive by cobas^{} Respiratory flex and negative by the comparator, while 27 results were negative by cobas^{} Respiratory flex and positive with the comparator.
+Analysis of discrepant results of the 113 cobas^{} Respiratory flex positive specimens after additional testing of the specimens by an alternative 510(k) cleared and CE-marked assay and/or DNA sequencing of the amplicons confirmed the presence of the target organisms in 104 specimens.
+In the remaining 9 samples discrepant results on cobas^{} Respiratory flex were presumably low titer samples (Ct >30) (at or around the LoD of the candidate and comparator assays), where differences between analytical LoDs between methods can commonly lead to discrepancies.